MHDBST/mhdbst.github.io/index.md

 # What is PerSenT?
-## PerSenT is a Person SenTiment analysis, a challenge dataset for author's sentiment prediction in news domain.
+## PerSenT is a Person SenTiment analysis dataset, a challenge dataset for author's sentiment prediction in news domain.

 You can find the paper here [Author's sentiment analysis]()